SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

 If submitting through tbl2asn, follow instructions in the section below for BioProject addition.

-SIBN is working with the Geneious developers to have BioProjects added to the :ref:`gb_submission_details` section of the Geneious Prime GenBank Upload Plugin.
-Currently, if submitting barcodes through the Geneious Prime Genbank Upload Plugin, submit the sequences first and treat the sequences as "existing Genbank records" (see above).
+For other submission methods, submit the sequences first and treat the sequences as "existing Genbank records" (see above).

 tbl2asn